SiteGround and Kinsta are two very big names in the managed WordPress hosting space.

 SiteGround vs Kinsta: Performance

-Better performance means faster loading times and a greater ability to handle large amounts of visitors and surges in traffic.
+Better performance means faster loading times and a greater ability to handle large numbers of visitors and surges in traffic.

 So, to give you an idea of what load times you might expect, and to find out who’s the fastest out of Kinsta and SiteGround, I ran a few tests to measure their performance.